 This article gave me a little prod of encouragement when it comes to marketing.
 I’m clearly not putting enough energy into my efforts and I need to re-double this for my forthcoming novel ‘You’ll Never Walk Alone’.

-Write a story about the picture you’re given.
+The rules: Write a story about the picture you’re given.

 Select 3 nominees.